 Colorectal cancer has a long pre-cancerous stage where small benign polyps may grow in the lining of the colon or rectum.
 In most instances, they are harmless and will not develop into a cancer.
 However, there is a chance that some of these polyps may turn cancerous.

 This is why detecting and removing them early can play a big role in preventing colorectal cancer.
 Colorectal cancer in its early stages is highly treatable, so screening is vital for a better outcome.

-Those over the age of 50, or with a higher risk of colon cancer, should take a faecal immunochemical test (FIT) once a year.
+Those over the age of 50, or with a higher risk of colon cancer, should take an occult blood immunological (OBI) test once a year.
 This test detects small amounts of blood in the stool that can't be seen with the naked eye.
-These kits are easily available in pharmacies and can be carried out in the privacy and comfort of your home.

 In this screening method, a patient first drinks a bowel cleansing solution at home before a CT (computerised tomography) scan on the abdomen and colon is carried out in hospital.
 Images of the colon are then viewed on a screen by a radiologist.
 While it’s an option for patients seeking a non-invasive screening method, a virtual colonoscopy will carry a significant radiation risk, and it may miss out the detection of smaller polyps.
 In addition, if a polyp is seen on virtual colonoscopy, a colonoscopy will be needed for polyp removal.